jab/bidict/docs/other-bidict-types.rst

 using an unordered bidict
 in places where you need
 an order-preserving bidirectional mapping?
-(Assuming, of course, that
-you don't need the additional ordering-related APIs offered by :class:`~bidict.OrderedBidict`, such as :meth:`popitem(last: bool) <bidict.OrderedBidict.popitem>`?)
+Of course, this assumes you don't need the additional APIs offered only by :class:`~bidict.OrderedBidict`, such as :meth:`popitem(last=False) <bidict.OrderedBidict.popitem>`, which makes it suitable for use as a FIFO queue.

 Consider this example: